quic-yocto/meta-qcom-qim-product-sdk/README.md

 Let's get started!

-# What is the Qualcomm Product SDK
+# What is the Qualcomm Intelligent Multimedia Product SDK

 The Qualcomm Intelligent Multimedia Product SDK is a Product SDK across Internet of Things (IOT) segments encompassing QIM SDK, TF-lite SDK, SNPE SDK and QNN SDK enabling seamless multimedia and AI/ML application deployment.
 This SDK utilizes GStreamer, an open-source multimedia framework and exposes easy APIs and plugins in both multimedia and AI/ML domain.